raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

-Things which appear behind other objects or characters and are smaller and lighter in colour look further away from the audience/user.
-These are useful 3-dimensional effects which you can use to create a greater sense of depth.
+Things which appear behind other objects or characters (layers) and are smaller and lighter in colour look further away from the audience/user.
+These are useful 3-dimensional effects which can be used to create a greater sense of depth.
 They help to make your project appear more realistic.

 EXAMPLE

 --- /task ---

-Great thinking and imaging!
 In the next step you will beging to make your project.

 --- save ---